Why people choose universal life insurance:

 Lifetime protection

-From the first day the policy is in effect, UL can provide an income tax-free death benefit to help protect your family’s financial wellbeing.4 And as long as you keep a positive cash value amount, your coverage can’t be canceled.
+From the first day the policy is in effect, UL can provide an income tax-free death benefit to help protect your family’s financial wellbeing.
+4

 Cash value